Protecting urgent patients

 So if extra session time is ruled out of your regular processes, then the only way to find time for an urgent patient is by displacing somebody else.
 In other words, by cancelling whichever booked patient will be least inconvenienced.
 Which gives rise to the next question: how do you rebook them?
 This is going to happen fairly often, so again you need a standard process that booking staff can follow without needing to seek further permission.

 It turns out that the best approach depends on whether you are running a fully-booked service (where patients are given appointments immediately, which is typical of outpatients), or a partially-booked service (where bookings are only issued a few weeks in advance, which is typical of theatres).
-For a fully-booked service it is better to rebook cancelled patients into urgent slots so that they aren’t sent right to the back of the queue, and increase the number of urgent slots to allow for this.
-For partial booking there is little to be gained from doing that so the next available routine slot can be used.

 What we’re reaching is a solution that has to strike a careful balance between several kinds of undesirable event: cancelling a patient, making a patient wait longer, and asking a patient to come in at very short notice.
 Also we need to achieve all this without wasting session time.